Software Jargon Simplified: TMS, CRM, LMS, SaaS, ERP, CMS

 So, what do they all mean?

-A Training Management System is a tool that focuses on automating the administrative side of training operations.
-Utilised by commercial training businesses, internal L&D departments and training arms of larger organisations, a TMS is most effective when supporting instructor-led training organisations.
-The core function of a TMS is designed to promote business growth by saving time and money through automation.
+TMS stands for Training Management System and is a tool that focuses on automating the administrative side of training operations.
+Utilised by commercial training businesses, internal L&D departments and training arms of larger organisations, a training management system is most effective when supporting instructor-led training organisations.
+The core function of TMS software is designed to promote business growth by saving time and money through automation.
 A training management system can help you with the following:

 - Scheduling courses and events